-Influenced jobs are jobs with users of the public and private marine terminals in the Vancouver Harbor.
-These users include local manufacturers exporting and importing cargo; the local construction firms importing breakbulk lumber, plywood and steel products, and Pacific Northwest (PNW) grain farmers exporting grain through the Port.
+Influenced jobs are jobs with users of the marine terminals in the Vancouver Harbor.
+These users include local manufacturers exporting and importing cargo; the local construction firms importing steel products, and Pacific Northwest (PNW) grain farmers exporting grain through the Port.
 It is to be emphasized that these users are related to the Port of Vancouver marine terminals in that if these facilities were not available the users could ship and receive cargo via other ports.
 In fact, the majority of these users currently use multiple ports for export and import.